 TGH is focused on tackling the entrenched barriers to technology adoption and internet access in Boston and across the U.S. Our school, community, small business, and early childhood initiatives provide an impactful and cost-effective model to help families and individuals gain access to the skills, hardware, and internet access needed for 21st century success.

-TGH continues to enhance its impact for participants.
+TGH continues to enhance its impact for learners.
 Perhaps said best by one of our parents who shared, “It is due to your program that my life and career have been elevated...thank you for your amazing program.
 It has changed my life.”